 '''

 S4 method for signature 'EnsDb'

 seqlevelsStyle(x)

+S4 replacement method for signature 'EnsDb'

+seqlevelsStyle(x) <- value

+S4 method for signature 'EnsDb'

+supportedSeqlevelsStyles(x)

 '''

-S4 replacement method for signature 'EnsDb' seqlevelsStyle(x) <- value xalue

-S4 method for signature 'EnsDb' supportedSeqlevelsStyles(x)

-(In alphabetic order)

 For seqlevelsStyle<-: a character string specifying the seqlevels style that should be set.
 Use the supportedSeqlevelsStyle to list all available and supported seqlevel styles.
+As an alternative, it is also possible to submit a data.frame with custom mapping.
+This needs to have two columns, one of them being called "Ensembl" with the original chromosome names and another column with the new names.

-An EnsDb instance.
+x An EnsDb instance.